 - The ACLU of Illinois working with our national ACLU colleagues and allies has advocated, or taken legal action in the three main ICE detention centers in Illinois - Kankakee County Jail, McHenry County Jail, and Pulaski County jail - seeking release of those people being held on civil immigration charges who are medically vulnerable to COVID-19.

 In response to the COVID-19 pandemic, law enforcement authorities across Illinois have sought to pierce the shield of privacy around personal medical information, asking for lists of the address and names of all person who have tested positive for the virus.
 Public health experts agree that these lists will give law enforcement a false sense of security, because of the large number of people who have not been tested and the fact that people who are asymptomatic often are the most contagious.
 These experts also argue that the release of test results will discourage many from seeking the testing and treatment that is crucial to ending the pandemic.
 We have taken action in a number of counties across the state.

-Illinois is under a “shelter in place” order.
+Illinois was previously under a “shelter in place” order.
 Enforcement of these orders must not include unreasonable or discriminatory enforcement, must not set an unnecessary curfew and should remain in force only as long as is required to advance public health.

 - The ACLU of Illinois issued an open letter to law enforcement in Illinois, encouraging them to enforce the law – and the stay home order – in a way consistent with public health.